coderholic/pyradio/README.md

 Each of the supported players can have up to 11 sets of extra parameters (the first one is the default).

 The user can add ("**a**") a new parameter, edit ("**e**") an existing set and delete ("**x**" or "**DEL**") one.

-### Changing parameters set

-When all desired parameter sets are already defined, using the **-ap** (**--active-player-param-id**) command line option can activate the set that corresponds to the number specified.
-The number to use for any given set can be retrieved using the **-lp** (**--list-player-parameters**) command line option.

-While **PyRadio** is running, the user can change the parameters set used by the player using the "*Player Extra Parameters*" window, by pressing "**Z**".

-If playback is on, changing the player's parameters will make the player restart the playback so that the new parameters get used.

-**Note:** Any changes made this way will not be saved but will be in effect until **PyRadio** terminates.

 ## Player connection protocol